 I’m not sure what’s so enticing about immersing yourself in the most depressing dystopian world you can imagine but darn if I couldn’t put this book down.
 It follows sixteen-year-old Beatrice Prior who lives in a world where society is divided into five factions — Abnegation (the selfless), Candor (the honest), Dauntless (the brave), Amity (the peaceful), and Erudite (the intelligent).
 At the age of sixteen, teens must choose the faction to whom they will devote their lives.
 On her day to choose, Beatrice rejects her family’s group, and chooses another faction only to go through a beating and fall for her off-limits instructor.
 The book is rife with meaning and forces the tough questions about the values society puts on selflessness, honesty, bravery, peace, and intelligence and the power in making your own path in life.
 Oh yeah, and the action and love scenes rock.

 Yeah, I said it.
-We love TWILIGHT and we aren’t ashamed.
+I love TWILIGHT and I’m not ashamed.
 Hate all you want, Ms. Meyer will be laughing all the way to the bank, LOL.
 In the final book in the TWILIGHT series, Bella Swan (normal girl) has made her decision to join the dark but seductive world of vampire immortals (so not normal), mostly to join her studly vampire boyfriend Edward.
 She leaves behind her best friend Jacob (hot werewolf if you’re into that sort of thing) and somehow gets tangled up in an epic battle with the vampires to end all vampires.
 Say what you will about her writing, Ms. Meyer sure can tell a story.
 Her books gave a jump kick to the entire paranormal/urban fantasy genre and for that alone she gets a nod on our fun Young Adult reads list.

 No. 4 – A tie between OBSIDIAN (LUX series) (paranormal romance) and HALF BLOOD (COVENANT series) (urban fantasy) both by Jennifer Armentrout